c0debee/csv-parser/README.md

 # CSV Parser
- A minimalist C library for parsing CSV files with ease and efficiency.

 *Overview:*

 The CSV Parser Library provides functions to parse CSV files and store the data in a structured format.
 It consists of two main structures: `CSVRow` representing a single row in the CSV file, and `CSVTable` representing the entire CSV table.